Description

 - Use of grant funds for land acquisition is prohibited (however the costs of acquisition may be used as a local match).

-- Grant funds cannot be used to cover operating expenses.
+- Grant funds cannot be used to cover operating or maintenance expenses.

 Program Funding and Match Requirements